 Columbia has welcomed Asian students to its campus since the 1870s.
 The following resources will provide interested individuals with information about the various materials found in our collections focused on the Columbia experience of such students over the years at the University.

 Please note that the physical collections noted here are non-circulating materials available only at the Rare Book & Manuscript Library (RBML) reading room.
 In order to use the University Archives collections at the Rare Book & Manuscript Library (RBML), visitors are required to register their own Special Collections Research Account before their visit and to validate the account in person with government-issued photo identification or Columbia ID card.
-Once you have created your Special Collections Research Account, you will be able to request the boxes directly from the finding aid or from the CLIO online library catalog record.
-For more information on how to access our collections, check out our Research & Access website.
+Once you have created your Special Collections Research Account, you will be able to schedule an appointment and request the boxes directly from the finding aid or from the CLIO online library catalog record.

 This collection consists of clippings, press releases, programs, and other printed matter compiled over the years by curators of the Columbiana Collection and staff of the University Archives.
 The files contain an assortment of information on numerous topics related to Columbia University history and are a very good reference source and starting point for research on many areas of Columbia's past.
 You can find the following folders related to Asian students, student publications and student groups: